-Mostly, I’m a woman whose words are piling up in her mouth while she waits for people to hear them.
+Mostly, I’m a woman whose words were piling up in her mouth while she waited for people to hear them.

 Julia Alvarez said “There is no end to what can be said about the world.”
 I am a woman who needs to say some of those things.
 I’m a woman who is grateful that you’re listening.